-Based on these results, we propose the following model for the infection of CHAO by the phage $\Phi$ GP100 (Fig. 3C).
-The phage recognizes the long O-PS (OBC3) at the surface of CHAO (and other P. protegens group strains displaying OBC3, see below) as a primary receptor for the infection process.
-Then we suggest that the phage deploys the depolymerase activity to degrade the long O-PS to reach the bacterial outer membrane and injects its genetic material inside the bacterial cell (see plaques for the wzx mutant in Fig. 2A).
-However, the interaction between this depolymerase with the short O-PS (OSA type) remains to be investigated as well as the localization of the depolymerase on the phage (i.e., on the tail fibers, tail spike or the neck).
+depolymerase activity to degrade the long O-PS to reach the bacterial outer membrane and injects its genetic material inside the bacterial cell (see plaques for the wzx mutant in Fig. 2A).
+However, the interaction between this depolymerase with the short O-PS (OSA type) remains to be investigated as well as the localization of the depolymerase on the phage (i.e., on the tail fibers, tail spike, or the neck).

-Distribution of the OBC3 gene cluster and host range of the ΦGP100 phage.
+Distribution of the OBC3 gene cluster and host range of the ØGP100 phage

 Next, we examined the distribution of the OBC3 gene cluster as well as the OSA gene cluster within bacterial genomes from the NCBI database to see whether the presence of the OBC3 gene cluster or parts of it can be linked to the phage sensitivity (Fig. 4).
 We split this gene cluster into three parts according to the arrangement of the genes within the cluster (Fig. 1C).
-We looked at the presence/absence of the three parts composing the OBC3 gene cluster by Blastp, applying a threshold of 60 % of amino acid identity on at least 70 % of the amino acid sequence length.
-In parallel, we determined the activity spectrum of the phage ΦGP100 against different Pseudomonas strains as well as against bacteria where we detected the entire or parts of the OBC3 gene cluster.
+We looked at the presence/absence of the three parts composing the OBC3 gene cluster by Blastp, applying a threshold of 60% of amino acid identity on at least 70% of the amino acid sequence length.
+In parallel, we determined the activity spectrum of the phage $\Phi$ GP100 against different Pseudomonas strains as well as against bacteria where we detected the entire or parts of the OBC3 gene cluster.

-Half of the strains belonging to the P. protegens species investigated in this study (CHAO, Pf1, PGNR1, BRIP and Cab57) possess the OSA gene cluster and the OBC3 gene cluster.
-Moreover, the OBC3 gene cluster is located in the same genomic region of these bacterial genomes, i.e., between a gene encoding an aerotaxis receptor (aer 2) and a gene encoding a CPBP family intramembrane metalloprotease (Fig. 4).
-Although these bacteria harbor the OSA gene cluster along with the OBC3 gene cluster, BRIP and Cab57 exhibited a reduced sensitivity to the phage ΦGP100 compared to CHA0 (Fig. 4 and Fig. S7).
-Since different strategies are deployed by bacteria to evade phage infection (46), the difference of phage sensitivity between CHAO and BRIP / Cab57, despite harboring the same OBC3 O-PS (28), may be based on the presence of intracellular anti-phage defense systems such as CRISPRcas systems (46) that could limit the infection by the phage ΦGP100 (46).
-CMR5c is also less sensitive to the phage compared to CHAO (Fig. 4 and Fig. S7).
-However, in this strain only the part III of the OBC3 gene cluster was detected at the same chromosomal locus as in CHAO, while the two other parts are located in another genomic region and are not entirely complete (Fig. 4).
-On the contrary, we detected the parts II and III of the OBC3 cluster of Pseudomonas sp.
-R76 in the same genomic region as in CHAO (Fig. 4).
+Half of the strains belonging to the P. protegens species investigated in this study (CHA0, Pf1, PGNR1, BRIP, and Cab57) possess the OSA gene cluster and the OBC3 gene cluster.
+Moreover, the OBC3 gene cluster is located in the same genomic region of these bacterial genomes, i.e., between a gene encoding an aerotaxis receptor (aer\2) and a gene encoding a CPBP family intramembrane metalloprotease (Fig. 4).
+Although these bacteria harbor the OSA gene cluster along with the OBC3 gene cluster, BRIP and Cab57 exhibited a reduced sensitivity to the phage ØGP100 compared to CHA0 (Fig. 4; Fig. S7).
+Since different strategies are deployed by bacteria to evade phage infection (48), the difference in phage sensitivity between CHA0 and BRIP/Cab57, despite harboring the same OBC3 O-PS (28), may be based on the presence of intracellular anti-phage defense systems such as CRISPR-cas systems (48), which could limit the infection by the phage OGP100 (48).
+CMR5c is also less sensitive to the phage compared to CHA0 (Fig. 4; Fig. S7).
+However, in this strain, only part III of the OBC3 gene cluster was detected at the same chromosomal locus as in CHA0, while the two other parts are located in another genomic region and are not entirely complete (Fig. 4).
+On the contrary, we detected parts II and III of the OBC3 cluster of Pseudomonas sp.
+R76 in the same genomic region as in CHA0 (Fig. 4).
 Furthermore, several genes from the different parts of the OBC3 gene cluster were identified in genetically distant bacteria, belonging to the Alphaproteobacteria (Rhizobium etli CFN42 and Rhizobium leucaenae USDA9039) or the Betaproteobacteria (Acidovorax avenae subsp. avenae AA99, Herbaspirillum rubrisubalbicans M1 and Azoarcus sp.
-BH72) (Fig. 4, Table S5).
+BH72) (Fig. 4; Table S5).
 All these distantly related bacteria as well as Pseudomonas sp.
 R76 were resistant to the phage $\Phi$ GP100 (Fig. 4).
 The presence of genes from the OBC3 cluster or parts of it within the genome of distantly related bacteria raises the question of the origin of this gene cluster in the phage-sensitive Pseudomonas bacteria.

-Heterologous complementation of a CHA0 mutant lacking the long O-PS restores phage sensitivity.
+Heterologous complementation of a CHA0 mutant lacking the long O-PS restores phage sensitivity